Puffins on hillside

 Mykines (pronounced ‘Mee-chi-nes) lies off the west coast of Faroe Islands’ main islands.
 The island is blessed with the largest puffin colony in the archipelago.

-There is a puffin guarantee when visiting Mykines between May and August.
+Visit the Faroe Islands between May and August and you have a puffin guarantee.
 The North Atlantic Puffin leaves the Faroe Islands in early September.

-There are some 70 houses in Mykines.
-Only 15 people live on the island throughout the year.
+There are some 70 houses on Mykines Island.
+Only 13 people live on the island throughout the year.

-On Mykines island visitors can walk along the impressive rocky coastline to a lighthouse on the nearby islet Mykineshólmur.
+On Mykines Island visitors can walk along the impressive rocky coastline with views of the nearby Mykineshólmur Islet.
 You can see that the islet has been exposed to the full force of the North Atlantic Ocean.

 The islet is the westernmost tip of the Faroe Islands.
 Seals are regular visitors when hauling themselves on the skerries here.

-Mykines rises high from the sea on all sides and can only be reached by boat or helicopter in fair weather.
-Knúkur is the highest peak reaching 560 metres above sea level providing a panoramic view of the island.
+Mykines Island rises high from the sea on all sides and can only be reached by boat in fair weather.
+Knúkur is the highest peak reaching 560 metres (1837 feet) above sea level providing a panoramic view of the island.

 The island is 10,28 km2 and it stretches 7 kilometres (4,3 miles) from east to west.
-Mykines is fairly narrow from north to south.
+You will notice that the island is fairly narrow from north to south.

 Preparing travellers for boat trip

-Instructions by the captain prior to departure to Mykines island on the Mykines Shuttle Boat.
+Instructions by the captain prior to the Mykines Shuttle Boat departure.
 Photo by Mads Fyllgraf.

 The only way to see the island is by foot.
 As the island is really steep and surrounded by lots of skerries, submerged rocks, and sea stacks, there is only one place on the island where boats can port.
-The small pier lies near the only village on the island.
+The small pier lies near the only settlement on the island.
+Take a look at this Mykines harbour live webcam.
+Boats can enter the island when the ocean conditions in the harbour are calm.

-The remote island is a truly amazing place.
-People come to the island to experience nature, to soak in the atmosphere, and to enjoy the quietness of the place.
+Remote as it is, visiting the island is always an amazing experience.
+People come to the island to enjoy its awe-inspiring nature, to soak in the atmosphere, and to explore the quietness of the place.

 Puffins